 Can Sunscreen Cause Perioral Dermatitis?

-Some women have triggered their perioral dermatitis with irritating sunscreens.
-By in large those sunscreens contain harsh chemicals to block the sun.
+Yes, perioral dermatitis can be triggered by irritating sunscreens.
+By in large triggering sunscreens use harsh chemicals to block the sun.
 Even some mineral-based sunscreens include irritating synthetic chemicals.
 This is why it’s so important to use pure sunscreens like the ones listed below.

 Furthermore, buy skincare products from retailers with a flexible return policy.
 That way if something doesn’t work, you can use your refund to try something different.